huirad/pysml/README.md

 Decoder library for SML (Smart Meter Language)

 ## What and why
-Goal of this project is to create a compact python library for decoding SML output from a electric power meter.
+Goal of this project is to create a compact python library for decoding SML output from a electric power meter or at least for the one which I am using (the EMH ED300L).

 Side goal is to improve my personal skills in python programming.